isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==

+= 1.2.2 =
+Fix - Attribute labels were temporarily hidden leaving only the attribute value showing in version 1.2.1.

 = 1.2 =
 New - Custom attributes now also appear on the Cart, View Order, admin Edit Order page, and in emails.